How to Join Us

 The School offers fee assistance to those parents whose income is such that they would not otherwise be able to pay the full fees.
 The awards are based on the child's performance on the Entrance Testing Day and the degree of assistance required.
 The latter is based on an annual declaration of income and assets.
-The Bursary will continue for every year in which your child remains at the School.
+The Bursary will usually continue until the end of Year 11 and there is the possibility it will continue into the sixth form.
 However, the amount to which you are entitled is re-assessed annually.

 Parents whose income is less than circa £20,000 may be offered full remission of fees.
 Those parents whose income exceeds circa £80,000 will not qualify for assistance.